 - Screen size is 27 inches

 - The aspect ratio of this best monitor for color grading is 16:9

 - The weight of the item is 19.6 lbs

 - The refresh rate is 60 hertz

-6. ASUS PA329Q – Best 4k Computer Monitor For Color Grading
+6. ASUS VP28UQG – Best 4k Computer Monitor For Color Grading

-The monitor has a very true to life color display, as it uses 3M QDEF, which stands for Quantum Dot Enhancement Film.
+The monitor has a very true to life color display.
 This provides a professional with a wide color range, making this monitor the best monitor for color grading.
 Professionals, like designers, will find this monitor ideal for their use.
 This is also perfect for video editing and production.
 The PS display technology gives the user wide viewing angles, so that there are no color shifts, even from an extreme position.

 The professional can view 4K UHD sources, and that too more than once; this means that there can be four pictures on the monitor at one time.
 The monitor offers the user a full connectivity option.
 ASUS eye care technology can help users view their content without any flickers and it comes with a wall mount.

 - The display resolution of the monitor is 3840x2160